phantomx999/Program-Design/HW/HW00/README.md

 **_What just happened?_** You made a new directory (i.e. folder) in your account with `mkdir`.
 You changed that to your working directory with `cd`.
-You copied the shared-upstream repo locally to your machine with `clone`.
+You copied the repo locally to your machine with `clone`.
 You listed the contents of the working directory with `ls`, which should list the newly created directory with the name of the repository which it contains.
 These directories function exactly like all other linux directories.
 There are hidden files that track